 Become a Kiwi Energy Ecogold customer today!

-We’ve provided answers to commonly asked questions regarding New York electric and gas service.
-If you don’t find the answers you are looking for, start a live chat with one of our Kiwi Energy Customer Care Representatives, email us at firstname.lastname@example.org or you can contact us directly on 1-877-208-7636 or email us at email@example.com
+We’ve provided answers to some commonly asked questions regarding service with Kiwi Energy.
+If you don’t find the answers you are looking for, please contact us toll free at 1-877-208-7636 or email us at email@example.com

 Will I need new wires, pipes or a new meter?